 VoIP vs landline phones is really a comparison of new technology vs old technology.
 Just as the vast majority of us have moved from typewriters, paperbacks, and cassette tapes to computers, Kindles, and iTunes — telephone service is going all digital as well.

-Businesses that choose to take advantage of the many benefits VoIP offers over landline phone service will find themselves reducing costs, offering better communication options to customers and employees, and in position to take advantage of new digital VoIP products and services as the technology matures and improves.
+Businesses that choose to take advantage of the many benefits VoIP offers over landline phone service will find themselves reducing costs, offering better communication options to customers and employees, and in a position to take advantage of new digital VoIP products and services as the technology matures and improves.